Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 In this article, we look at a concrete n8n workflow:

-Outlook email arrives → attachments are read → client is looked up in DATEV → file is uploaded to DATEV DMS → document is created with metadata → Slack is notified → Outlook email is marked.
+Outlook email arrives → relevant attachments are filtered → one DATEV client is matched clearly → the file is uploaded to DATEV DMS → the document is created with metadata → Outlook is marked as archived and moved → Slack receives a technical success notification.

-This example is based on an n8n workflow using Klardaten DATEVconnect nodes: Klardaten Email to DMS on n8n.io
+This example is based on an n8n workflow using Klardaten DATEVconnect nodes: Archive Outlook email attachments to DATEV DMS with Slack notifications

 Who is this article for?